Naturaily/Naturaily-netlify/_posts/2020-04-02-how-to-create-a-multilingual-software-without-going-crazy.md

   - LingoHub
   - Localized software
 ---
-*This is a guest post written by one of our clients - Helmut Juskewycz, CEO & founder of LingoHub.*

-As English is the de facto language of the internet and of our apps, localization and translation are usually after-thoughts in our software development projects.
+**As English is the de facto language of the internet and of our apps, localization and translation are usually after-thoughts in our software development projects.**

-We simply overlook the potential of localizing our software for our target markets.
-53% of all global internet users, for example, are based in Asia Pacific, followed by Europe with its diverse set of languages, accounting for 15% of all internet users.
+**We simply overlook the potential of localizing our software for our target markets.
+53% of all global internet users, for example, are based in Asia Pacific, followed by Europe with its diverse set of languages, accounting for 15% of all internet users.**

 In this article, we are going to show you how to create a multilingual product without going crazy and still delivering on time.